gulundin/gulundin.github.io/_posts/2019-10-26-di-frameworks-are-dynamic-binding.md

 ## Reader monads
 There is a way of implicitly passing around an environment of dependencies that's called using a reader monad.
-Here follows an example of how to use it in Haskell:
+Here is an example demonstrating its use in Haskell:

 {% highlight haskell %}
 import Control.Monad.Reader